oba-lang/oba/doc/content/guides/language/functions.md

 ```
 fn add a b {
-  a + b
+  return a + b
 }
 ```

-You may have noticed that functions do not use return statements.
-In Oba, a function call evaluates to the last value on the stack when the end of the function body is reached.
-So, in the above example, `a + b` is returned.
+You may have noticed that functions with expression bodies do not use return statements.
+Instead, the compiler implicitly inserts a return statement for you.

 ## Types